Permafrost/TundraTN/README.md

     * `$retries` is the number of times a failed task will be retried if no retry settings are present on the receiver's profile.
 Defaults to 0 (no retries), if not specified.
-    * `$status.exhausted` is an optional user status the bizdoc will be set to if `$retries` is greater than zero, and all retries of the queued task failed.
-Defaults to `EXHAUSTED`.
-    * `$limit` is the maximum number of items in the queue that will be processed by one invocation of this service.
-Defaults to 2,147,483,647 (the maximum value of a 32-bit signed integer), if not specified.
   * Outputs:
     * `queue` is the name of the Trading Networks queue from which tasks were dequeued and processed.